Janice460/Git-and-Github/Git_definitions.md

             - bue after that we saved our code locally, the commit isn't live on girhub yet we make it live by using 'git push'
 - git push -> I want topush this live to a remote repository wher e my project is hosted
     - git push origin: origin is the location of our git rrepodsitory and master is the branc that we want to push to
+## Push changes to a remote repository

+## Github workflow
+Write code -> Commit changes -> Make a pull request
+## Local git workflow
+Write code -> Stage changes (git add) -> Commit changes (git commit) -> Push changes (git push) -> Make a pull request

+## Git Branching
+- main brach -> is a default branch in our repository, all your code everithing commits will be int hat branch but we can also make another branch\
+Suppose we have a Feature branch
+    - Commit 1 -> Commit 2 -> Commit 3 -> Commit 4
+    -                                  \-> Commit 1 -> Commit 2
+I s helful to have this when many deferent people working on the same repository or a lot of diferent branches going on at one.\
+One very common thing that you will see in development is that you'll be working on lets say, this feature branch for a week or more, and you have all of these changes that you've made and that then you find our there this major bug that you have to fix real quick.
+So for that you make this aonother branch called a hotfix branch here represented by yellow.
+And you can see that I made
+-